Throughout his career Ben has specialised in publicly funded housing and social welfare cases, public law and discrimination, and mental capacity.

 Ben has experience of appearing before tribunals in benefit cases and in advising on a wide range of cases regarding social security entitlement.

-Ben also has experience of defending gang injunctions brought under Policing and Crime Act 2009 ('gangbos').
+Ben also has experience of defending gang injunctions brought under the Policing and Crime Act 2009 ('gangbos').

-Ben has extensive experience of representing vulnerable and disadvantaged parties in the civil courts, the Court of Protection and other social welfare tribunals and is interested in developing his practice to provide representation for bereaved families at inquests.
+Ben has extensive experience of representing vulnerable and disadvantaged parties in the civil courts, the Court of Protection and other social welfare tribunals and represents bereaved families at inquests, particularly in circumstances where the death occurred in a care home or hospital.

 - R (Mensah) v Salford CC EWHC Admin 3537 Challenge to local authority's policy of matching sums payable to children of 'Zambrano' carers under s17 Children Act 1989 to sums payable to failed asylum seekers under s4 Immigration and Asylum Act 1999.
 Judgment.